ericvoid/tarkus-keyboard/README.md

 ![Photo](media/diodes.png)

-The odd connections at the middle column also should have similar diode connections, the dioeds should be between the switch pin and the row, with the marked end (cathode) pointing to the row line.
+The odd connections at the middle of the keyboard also should have similar diode connections, the dioeds should be between the switch pin and the row, with the marked end (cathode) pointing to the row line.

 ![Oled](media/oled.png)

-Some oled display modules comes with the SCL pin labeled as SCK - in this case it also should be wired to 3/SCL/PD0.

 ## Flashing the Firmware